All Episodes

 And the plane she was on did not have to corkscrew land to avoid terrorist fire.

-And then Joe Biden famously lifted words from the British member of Parliament, Neil Kennock.
+And then Joe Biden famously lifted words from the British member of parliament, Neil Kennock.

 Michelle Obama, the world as it should be.

-Quote the standards of judgment must be rooted in the whys and wherefores of life as it is lived, the world as it is, not our wished-for fantasy of the world as it should be.
+In 2008, Michelle Obama was accused by bloggers of lifting lines for her Democrat National Committee speech from Saul Alinsky, who wrote the following in his book, Rules for Radicals: Quote, the standards of judgment must be rooted in the whys and wherefores of life as it is lived, the world as it is, not our wished-for fantasy of the world as it should be.

-Michelle Obama said, and Barack stood up that day, and he spoke words that have stayed with me ever since.
+Michelle Obama said, and Barack stood up that day and he spoke words that have stayed with me ever since.

-He talked about the world as it is and the world as it should be.
+Talked about the world as it is and the world as it should be.

 It's understandable her husband would have lifted from Alinsky.

-Now the Trump campaign is denying the plagiarism.
+Now, the Trump campaign is denying the plagiarism.

 The Trump campaign is denying that they borrowed any lines from Michelle Obama.

-They said, you work hard for what you want in life, your word is your bond.
+They said, you work hard for what you want in life.

-Jason Miller, the senior communications advisor, said in writing her beautiful speech, Melania's team took notes on her life's inspirations and in some instances included fragments that reflected her own thinking.
+Jason Miller, the senior communications advisor, said in writing her beautiful speech, Melania's team took notes on her life's inspirations and, in some instances, included fragments that reflected her own thinking.

-So let's start.
+Okay, so let's start.

 Here is the Michelle and Melania comparison.

-The first passage that's similar to Michelle is all contained here in cut two.
+The first passage that's similar to Michelle is all contained here in Cut Two.

-Here's here we go.
+Here we go.

 From a young age, my parents impressed on me the values that you work hard for what you want in life.

-That your word is your bond, and you do what you say and keep your promise.
+That your word is your bond and you do what you say and keep your promise.

-That you're treat people with respect.
+That you treat people with respect.

 Brock and I were raised with so many of the same values.